Today I would like to share a little video I made to explain my motivation to shoot street portraiture. Hope you enjoy and share this message.

 Guasasa is one of those places that I ended up by mere chance, but turned out to be one of the most intense experiences trough my travels.

-While hitchhiking the west coast of Cuba I received information about this village that had recently been devastated by a hurricane expecting to capture a sad village in reconstruction.
+While hitchhiking the west coast of Cuba I received information about this village that had recently been devastated by a hurricane.
+I packed my things and quickly left to capture the sad village in reconstruction.

 The old retired school bus makes the transfer to Guasasa every 3 days. on board men and woman working class, smoking cigars and sucking on the old dust from the gravel road.
 Me and my companion stand out as the odd ones out.
 Arriving late in the afternoon and setting up camp at the local beach, we are greeted by the group of older man that take care of the village. they mean no harm but come to check on us.
 Amazing sunset.